 - Make some swishy sound as you walk, which we don’t consider a big problem; some people who’re used to wearing quieter pants might find it annoying though

-These trousers have been worn for about two months (technically, it’s a little less than two months) so we’ve had an opportunity to test them and see how they behave in certain situations including:
+These trousers have been worn for about two months short of two years so we’ve had plenty of opportunities to test them and see how they behave in certain situations including:

 - Hiking through thick forest with very dense and lush vegetation or the so-called bushwhacking